DFRPG resource: Questions and answers!

 This is the potion that restores energy lost to spell use (Adventurers p.
 116).
 The question: How is this pronounced?

-Forum commenters suggest different pronunciations, including “pah-oot”, “powt” (same as word “pout”), or “pawt” (rhymes with “thought”), along with the note that the word comes to us from ancient Egyptian.
-Perhaps only mummies know the true pronunciation (but keep it under wrap).
+Forum commenters suggest different pronunciations, including “pah-oot”, “powt” (same as the word “pout”), or “pawt” (rhymes with “thought”), along with the note that the word comes to us from ancient Egyptian.
+Perhaps only mummies know the true pronunciation (but keep it under wraps).
 (Source: Forum thread.
 See also this thread.)

 Version history: See Games Diner Site Updates.